Living in Harmony With Spirit

 – Dalai Lama

-If we honestly desire to improve civilization, we need to make an attempt to understand and help each other, to empathize and to love.
+If we honestly desire to improve civilization, we need to make an attempt to understand and help each other, to empathize, to be compassionate.
 This means considering a person’s true motivations as well as the hardships and traumas they may have endured—and may still be enduring in their everyday struggles.

 Forgiveness does not come easily to all of us.
 But this selfless attitude of mind is essential to our spiritual betterment.
-And the reason for this is that God is forgiving, just as a wise and loving parent forgives her children.
+And the reason for this is that God is forgiving, just as wise and loving parents forgive their children.
 Forgiveness is truly divine, and if you aspire to be Godlike, to cooperate with the celestial fellowship, then learn to forgive and, eventually, to love.

 Forgiveness is not an occasional act, it is a constant attitude.